harness/developer-hub/docs/software-engineering-insights/early-access/integrations/sei-integration-servicenow.md

 * Add the **Name** for the integration, which is mandatory.
 You can add **Description** and **Tags** (Optional).
 * Add the **URL** of your **ServiceNow application instance**, for example, "`https://xyz.service-now.com`".
 Make sure it's a valid URL.
-* Choose the authentication mode as Use ServiceNow OAuth
+* Choose the **Authentication Method** as **Use ServiceNow OAuth**
-* Add the ServiceNow Client ID and Client Secret that you generated after creating the application registry in ServiceNow
+* Add the **ServiceNow Client ID** and **Client Secret** that you generated after creating the application registry in ServiceNow
-* Redirect URL has to be copied from the integration settings.
-Add the Redirect URL in ServiceNow, click on lock button and paste the redirect url copied from SEI.
-* Add table_read scope inside Auth Scopes.
+* Click on the **Connect ServiceNow** button.
+This will redirect you to the ServiceNow application.
+* Allow the application, and it will redirect you back to SEI
+* Click on **Validate Connection** to run the pre-flight checks and on successfull authentication the integration will be saved in your account.

 </TabItem>
 </Tabs>